gichimux/awwwards_clone/README.md

 [George Mwai](https://github.com/gichimux)

 ## Description
-A django application that enables the user to post their web applications and have other users vote based on predefined metrics.
+A django application that enables the user to post their web applications and have other users vote for the projects based on predefined metrics of design, usability and content.

 ## Behaviour Driven Development(BDD)
 | Behaviour                                                                                    | Input                                       | Output                                                                                             |